Di Renjie

-Di Renjie (630 – November 11, 700), courtesy name Huaiying (懷英), posthumous name Duke Wenhui of Liang (梁文惠公), was a Chinese politician of the Tang and Wu Zhou dynasties, twice serving as chancellor during the reign of Wu Zetian.
+Di Renjie (630 – November 11, 700), courtesy name Huaiying (懷英), posthumous name Wenhui (文惠), was a Chinese politician of the Tang and Wu Zhou dynasties, twice serving as chancellor during the reign of Wu Zetian.
 He was one of the most celebrated officials of Wu Zetian's reign.
 Di Renjie is depicted in the Wu Shuang Pu by Jin Guliang.
+Born in Yangqu County to a family of officials, he served as the prefect of Ning Prefecture before being recommended to Wu Zetian.

 Background

 Di Renjie was born in Yangqu County, Bing Province, in 630, during the reign of Emperor Taizong.
 His family, from Taiyuan, was one that had produced many officials.
 His grandfather, Di Xiaoxu (狄孝緒), served as Shangshu Zuo Cheng (尚書左丞), a secretary general of the executive bureau of government (尚書省, Shangshu Sheng), and his father, Di Zhixun (狄知遜), served as the prefect of Kui Prefecture (夔州, modern eastern Chongqing).

 Di Renjie was known for being studious in his youth, and after passing the imperial examination served as a secretary at the prefectural government of Bian Prefecture (汴州, roughly modern Kaifeng, Henan).
 While serving there, he was falsely accused of improprieties by colleagues, and when the minister of public works, Yan Liben, was touring the Henan Circuit (河南道, the region immediately south of the Yellow River), which Bian Prefecture belonged to, he was asked to judge the case.
 After seeing Di, he was impressed by him, and commented, "Confucius had said, 'You can tell a man's kindness by his failure.'
 You are a pearl from the coast and a lost treasure of the southeast."
 He recommended Di to become a bailiff for the commandant at Bing Prefecture (并州, roughly modern Taiyuan, Shanxi).

 While at Bing Prefecture, he was said to be caring of others.
 On one occasion, his colleague Zheng Chongzhi (鄭崇質) was ordered to go on an official trip to a place far away.
 Di, noting that Zheng's mother was old and ill, went to the secretary general Lin Renji (藺仁基) and offered to go in Zheng's stead.
 It was said that Lin was so touched by the concern that Di showed Zheng as a colleague that he relayed the episode to the military advisor to the prefect, Li Xiaolian (李孝廉), with whom Lin had a running dispute, and offered peaceful relations to Li.